OptimChain/Main/_posts/Van_Instructions.md

 The Max Fan remote is located here near the bed:

 * For any questions and assistance, feel free to text me at 7347306569 or within the outdoorsy app.
-* Additionally, if you run into trouble and need trouble shooting, let's setup a google meet at cloud@optimchain.org.
+* Additionally, if you run into trouble and need live troubleshooting, let's setup a google meet at cloud@optimchain.org.

 ## Happy Travels!